The Bankrate promise

 Loan servicers for private student loans

-If you have private student loans, your loan information won’t appear in the NSLDS.
+Your loan information won’t appear in the NSLDS if you have private student loans.
 Private institutions such as banks, credit unions and online lenders originate these loans and hire loan servicers to manage the accounts, much like federal student loans.

 To find out who services your private student loan, log in to your lender’s website or app.
 You should be able to find details about your loans, including the loan balance, interest rates and loan servicer.

 If you have no idea who the loan servicer is, check your credit reports.
 The loan servicer should be listed next to the account, along with any contact information.

 The bottom line

 Once you know who your loan servicer is, create an account if you didn’t have one before.
 You’ll usually need to create a username and password and provide your name, address and Social Security number for verification purposes.
 Tell your loan servicer when your address or other information changes so it can continue sending you important information about your loan.

 Finally, return to your account each month to make payments, track your progress and get information about hardship options.